Image (journal): Arts and Faith

-Image hosts an online forum called Arts and Faith, which facilitates discussion on topics such as film, music, literature, visual art, theater and dance, and television and radio, as well as general faith and life topics.
-The forum releases Top 100 and Top 25 Film lists each year, both overall and in specific categories such as horror films or films about marriage.
-Film critics involved in Arts and Faith include Jeffrey Overstreet, Steven Greydanus, Peter T. Chattaway, and Michael Leary of Filmwell.
+Image hosted an online forum called Arts and Faith, which facilitated discussion on topics such as film, music, literature, visual art, theater and dance, and television and radio, as well as general faith and life topics.
+The forum released Top 100 and Top 25 Film lists each year, both overall and in specific categories such as horror films or films about marriage.
+Film critics involved in Arts and Faith included Jeffrey Overstreet, Steven Greydanus, Peter T. Chattaway, and Michael Leary of Filmwell.

 Denise Levertov Award

 Image co-sponsors the annual Levertov Award with the Seattle Pacific University English Department and its MFA Program in Creative Writing.
 Every spring they present the award to one artist or writer.
 The award is named for the American poet Denise Levertov.
 Past recipients include: